SAP/cloud-security-services-integration-library/docs/IAS-XSUAA-token-xchange.md

 ### Under the hood
 ![IAS -> XSUAA token xchange flow diagram](token-xchange.png)

 Token of incoming request is checked whether it is a Xsuaa token, if it is Xsuaa token then this token proceeds forward to the token validation step.
-In case it is valid token, successful response is sent back, otherwise an unauthorised response is sent.
+In case it is valid token, successful response is sent back, otherwise an unauthorized response is sent.
 In case token is not Xsuaa token, application checks if token exchange is enabled, if it is, then Xsuaa access token is requested from Xsuaa instance using the POST request with Header `X-zid`:`zone_uuid`, `grant_type` = `jwt-bearer` and `assertion` = IAS token from the request.
-Upon successful token exchange between IAS and XSUAA, token gets validated and depending on validation result authorised or unauthorised response is sent back.
+Upon successful token exchange between IAS and XSUAA, token gets validated and depending on validation result authorized or unauthorized response is sent back.
-In situation when incoming request doesn't contain Xsuaa token and token exchange is disabled, unauthorised response is sent back.
+In situation when incoming request doesn't contain Xsuaa token and token exchange is disabled, unauthorized response is sent back.
 ### Setup
 #### Setup trust between IAS and Xsuaa
 Detailed information can be found [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/161f8f0cfac64c4fa2d973bc5f08a894.html)
-1. create an XSUAA service instance with plan apiaccess in your subaccount
+1. Create an XSUAA service instance with plan apiaccess in your subaccount
-2. fetch access token from this service instance
+2. Fetch access token from this service instance
-3. execute the trust setup:
+3. Execute the trust setup:
   ```shell script
     curl --location --request POST 'https://api.authentication.sap.hana.ondemand.com/sap/rest/identity-providers' \
     --header 'Authorization: bearer <FETCHED XSUAA ACCESS TOKEN>' \